ebo-arcadia/angular-jwt-auth/README.md

         [X] bind the form group name to the index value to the parent in the html tag [X] specify the form array name in the parent html tag [X] create a button when clicked removes the form control item using item index
+    5. implement user input validations in reactive forms [X] import validator modules from the library [X] add validator method to the attributes to validate in component [X] link validation to user input using class binding [X] verify or test if input error highlight appear [] add message to show error messages on the HTML page if errors returned by the validator
-    5. additional features
+    6. additional features
         [X] detect changes made in the form elements in reactive forms?
-        [X] use set value, patch value, reset value to work with user input [X] implement nested form groups to keep form controls organzied [X] use form builder API service to refactor code using form group and form control [X] implement user input validations in reactive forms [] add message to show error messages on the HTML page if errors returned by the validator [] define async validation passing it as an argument to form control
+        [X] use set value, patch value, reset value to work with user input [X] implement nested form groups to keep form controls organzied [X] use form builder API service to refactor code using form group and form control [] define async validation passing it as an argument to form control

 ### create a sign up portal using template-driven forms technique